mithril-security/blindai/docs/docs/getting-started/confidential_computing.md

 If any of these **checks fail**, an error is produced and the **user will not be able to communicate with an enclave**.
 For BlindAI, this means that if a user tries to connect to a BlindAI server that has been tampered with or is not running the official latest version of the BlindAI server, they will fail.
 If these checks are **successful**, the user is able to **communicate** with the enclave **securely using TLS**.
 The enclave's private key never leaves the enclave, so it is never accessible to anyone, not even the cloud or service provider.

+## Limitations
+__________________________

+With great security features come great responsabilities!
+TEEs also have limitations which are very important to know.

++ The **official BlindAI application code must be trusted**!
+We verify that the enclave is running the official server application during attestation, but enclaves don’t audit the application code itself.
+This is why BlindAI is open-source, so you can audit our code yourself or refer to [the report from Quarkslab]() (*coming soon*), the independant company who audited our solution.

++ **Zero-day attacks** are **always a risk**, even with enclaves.
+They happen when hackers exploit previously unknown flaws before developers have an opportunity to fix the issue.
+We mitigate that risk by keeping BlindAI up-to-date with the security updates of our dependencies.

+### Intel SGX specific

++ The verification of the enclave during the attestation process relies on the `manifest.toml` in the client package **being authentic**.
+If a malicious party were to succeed in tampering with this `manifest.toml`, this verification process could be circumvented.

++ Intel SGX shields the enclave from the host machine, but it **does not shield the host machine from the enclave**.
+This is also why we must trust the official BlindAI enclave application code because it can interfere with the host machine.

++ **Side-channel attacks**.
+Previous attacks on Intel SGX structures have largely consisted of them.
+They look to gather information from an enclave application, by measuring or exploiting indirect effects of the system or its hardware rather than targeting the program or its code directly.
+They are detailed in the [Quarkslab’s audit report]() (*coming soon*).
+Note that we keep up-to-date with Intel SGX security patches and no similar vulnerabilities were identified in BlindAI's audit.

+!!! warning

+	We are currently aware of a bug that enables denial of service attacks by uploading large numbers of models to the server instance.

+### Nitro Enclaves specific

++ We **must trust AWS, as the cloud provider, their hardware and the enclave’s OS**.
+Nitro enclaves are designed to separate and isolate the host from the enclave and vice versa, but they do not protect against the cloud operator (AWS) or infrastructure.
+(See our [Nitro guide](https://blindai.mithrilsecurity.io/en/latest/docs/concepts/SGX_vs_Nitro/#nitro-enclaves) for more information).

+!!! danger "Warning"

+	BlindAI does not yet support attestation for Nitro Enclaves.
+This is only relevant to API models using Nitro Enclaves and a warning to this effect will appear when using the client API to connect to the enclave.
+The attestation feature will be added to the project in the near future!

 ## Conclusions
 ___________________________________________